Using business as a force for good

 We source ethically and responsibly, and only use suppliers that adhere to the highest welfare and environmental standards.
 If they don’t share our Mindful values, you won’t find them in your box.

 How do you become a B Corp?

 To be a B Corp, a company must qualify - and be recertified - every three years.
 This is called a B Impact Assessment (BIA) - and it measures a company’s impact.
 To remain a B Corp we have to score at least 80 out of 200.

 How many B Corps are there in the UK?

-Currently there are around 430 B Corp businesses, working across 48 industries from food and travel to everything in between, employing around 22,000 people.
+Currently there are more than 5,000 B Corp businesses around the world, working across 156 industries from food and travel to everything in between, employing more than 400,000 people.
 We were the first recipe box company in the UK to become a B Corp!